SHIRISH-30/SEM-5-EXPERIMENTS/README.md

 # pro tip
-if u have seema kolkar maam for Dwm Then pls be ready to struggle.
-You can use this case study for dwm which i have included
+if u have **seema kolkar maam** for Dwm Then pls be ready to struggle.
+You can use this case study for dwm which i have included.Data set is available in Kaggle.